Spain

 An 8-day holiday looking for Iberian Lynx and an impressive range of other wildlife in Southern Spain

-This 8-day wildlife holiday takes you deep into two of Spain’s most iconic natural areas, the rugged Sierra de Andújar which is home of the world’s rarest cat, the Iberian Lynx, and the vast marshes of Doñana National Park, a true birdwatching and wildlife paradise.
+This 8-day wildlife holiday takes you deep into two of Spain’s most iconic natural areas, southern Extremadura where we will go in search of the world’s rarest cat, the Iberian Lynx, and the vast marshes of Doñana National Park, a true birdwatching and wildlife paradise.

-With time also allocated to explore more widely in the spectacular Sierra de Andújar Natural Park and the Doñana National Park, participants can expect to enjoy an impressive range of southern Europe’s special birds, as well as great chances of seeing one of the continent’s rarest mammals.
+With time also allocated to explore more widely in Extremadura and the Doñana National Park, participants can expect to enjoy an impressive range of southern Europe’s special birds, as well as great chances of seeing one of the continent’s rarest mammals.

 Tour Highlights